Fi0x/DeepMagic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Raw outline of the feature
-title: ''
+title: New Feature
-labels: ''
+labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?
-Please describe.**
+If yes, describe the problem.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Description of the problem, maybe point to an already mentioned bug.

-**Describe the solution you'd like**
+**Describe the feature you'd like**
-A clear and concise description of what you want to happen.
+Try to describe the feature as precise as possible

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+If the request requires too much time to develop, you can write here a description of functions that are not essential to you.

 **Additional context**
 Add any other context or screenshots about the feature request here.